Our Technical Approach

 Q’s approach to structural warranties is fundamentally about being on-site more often: we believe that this reduces the likelihood of defects which reduces the insurer's risk.
 Although these are for the benefit of the insurer, we also know that this approach can help you to keep to programme and budget, and ultimately increase the quality of the buildings you construct.

-As part of our insurance risk management approach, we undertake a minimum of eight site visits per plot, although depending on the size, complexity of design or other factors, the number and frequency of visits will be tailored to suit the needs of the project.
+As part of our insurance risk management approach, we undertake a programme of regular physical site inspections, tailored to suit the needs of the project.

 Typically, site visit stages for new build properties will include: